Biology

 Prerequisite(s): Approved 477; approval of University Honors Program.

 BIO 479L.
-Environmental Instrumentation Laboratory.
-2 Hours
+Environmental Biology Research Methods Laboratory.
+1 Hour

 BIO 480.
 Principles of Microscopy.
 3 Hours